 You will suffer from dental infection in cases you have not taken good care of the dressing of a tooth with a root canal treatment, or have delayed in visiting a dentist in order to have the tooth restored and the dressing removed.
 In these cases, the dentist has to first treat the infection and then start repairing your tooth.
 Therefore, the process of treatment and restoration of such teeth is done with postponement.

-3-How are the home remedies of treating dental infection?
+3-How are the home remedies for treating dental infection?

 Home remedies of dental infection are a temporary way to relieve pain and infection until you see a dentist.
 In the meantime, you can use a solution of water, salt and ice packs.
 It is recommended to dissolve half a teaspoon of salt in a cup of water and gargle it and then take it out of the mouth.